 Many SB-1070 supporters also believe that the undocumented population is not interested in becoming “legal.”
 Nothing could be further from the truth.
 The majority of women immigrants reported that they want to become U.S. citizens.
 They indicated that the desire to keep their families stable was their prime motivator.
 But when most undocumented immigrants approach lawyers about changing their status, they find that under current law it is impossible for them to gain legal status.
 The United States accepts only a few “categories” of immigrants, like professionals or academics, and the numbers of available visas have not been updated in years, according to the Immigration Policy Organization’s report, Breaking Down the Problems.

 The report continues, “There are few legal ways for most immigrants to come to the United States.”
-The poorest immigrants, the ones willing the risk the dangerous crossing, have no chance of being admitted legally.
+The poorest immigrants, the ones willing to risk the dangerous crossing, have no chance of being admitted legally.
 Even immigrants with the required family connections face a decade-long waiting list, reads the report.

 The passage of SB-1070 has put pressure on the Obama administration to pass comprehensive immigration reform.
 As the legislation is crafted it is imperative that the challenges faced by women immigrants are not forgotten.
 A bill that promotes only enforcement and border security but does nothing to address the broken immigration system will negatively impact women.
 “These policies are really hurting women and children and we don’t tend to look at it that way,” explains Garza.

 Earlier this year Legal Momentum, with the support of over 60 organizations, sent a letter to Congress outlining the dangers facing immigrant women.
 “Immigrant women are 40 percent more likely to suffer from violence either in the home or at work,” says Garza.